Seed7

 end func;

-Exponentiation function for integer numbers
+Exponentiation function for integers

 const func integer: intPow (in var integer: base, in var integer: exponent) is func